UpCloudLtd/autoscaler/cluster-autoscaler/cloudprovider/upcloud/examples/terraform/README.md

 $ terraform init
 ```

-This example uses `autoscaler_username` and `autoscaler_password` input variable to set cluster autoscaler credentials.
+This example uses `autoscaler_username` and `autoscaler_password` input variables to set cluster autoscaler credentials.
 For demonstration purposes, we can use same account that we use with Terraform provider:
 ```shell
 $ TF_VAR_autoscaler_username=$UPCLOUD_USERNAME TF_VAR_autoscaler_password=$UPCLOUD_PASSWORD terraform apply